FortiGate

 log_se 11016 R N 36.0 0.1 4

 Run the command 'get sys perf status', 'dia sys mpstat', and 'dia sys top 1 10' to see in which area the load is present consistently.
-The output will be something as below (depending on the number of cores the unit has):
+The output will be something like below (depending on the number of cores the unit has):

-The first line 'CPU states:' shows the average load across all CPU cores.
+The first line, 'CPU states:' shows the average load across all CPU cores.

 get sys perf stat